// Copyright 2009 The Go Authors. All rights reserved.

 // Text must be the start address of the

-// corresponding text segment.
+// corresponding text segment, with the exact

 func ( []byte, uint64) *LineTable {